Liraglutide for weight loss

 Does liraglutide burn fat?

 No, liraglutide doesn’t burn fat directly.
 Liraglutide is an appetite suppressant and works by mimicking the GLP-1 hormone.
-Reduced appetite alongside diet and exercise can lead to weight loss which does involve your body burning excess fat.
+Reduced appetite alongside a healthy diet and exercise can lead to weight loss which does involve your body burning excess fat.

 Can you drink alcohol with liraglutide?

 Although liraglutide and alcohol don’t interact, it’s best to limit or avoid alcohol while taking liraglutide for weight loss.
 This is because drinking alcohol could increase your risk of or cause side effects, especially ones that affect your stomach.
-Drinking alcohol too often is also not recommended while following a diet and exercise plan, as drinks like wine, lager, and cider contain lots of calories and may hinder your weight loss results.
+Drinking alcohol too often is also not recommended while following a healthy diet and exercise plan, as drinks like wine, lager, and cider contain lots of calories and may limit your weight loss results.

 Does liraglutide need to be refrigerated?